amethyst/amethyst/book/src/intro.md

 # Amethyst

+> Note: This project is a *work in progress* and is very incomplete.
+Pardon our
+> dust!

 Howdy!
 This book will teach you everything you need to know about building video games and interactive simulations with the Amethyst software development kit.
 Amethyst is a clean and modern game engine written in [Rust][rs], a safe and